davidwl/AppLaunchpad/docs/communication.md

 # Communication

 <!-- add-attribute:class:success -->
->**TIP:** For learning and testing purposes, use the [Luigi Fiddle](https://fiddle.luigi-project.io) page where you can configure a sample Luigi application.
+>**TIP:** For learning and testing purposes, use the [AppLaunchpad Fiddle](https://fiddle.applaunchpad-project.io) page where you can configure a sample AppLaunchpad application.

 ## Overview

-The Luigi configuration file can include a section called `communication:`.
-In it, you can define custom messages to be exchanged between Luigi Core and Luigi Client, as well as configure additional communication options.
+The AppLaunchpad configuration file can include a section called `communication:`.
+In it, you can define custom messages to be exchanged between AppLaunchpad Core and AppLaunchpad Client, as well as configure additional communication options.

 ## Custom messages

-Luigi Core and Luigi Client can exchange custom messages in both directions.
+AppLaunchpad Core and AppLaunchpad Client can exchange custom messages in both directions.

-### Luigi Client to Luigi Core
+### AppLaunchpad Client to AppLaunchpad Core

-For Luigi Client to send messages to Luigi Core, use the [sendCustomMessage](luigi-client-api.md#sendCustomMessage) method from Client API.
+For AppLaunchpad Client to send messages to AppLaunchpad Core, use the [sendCustomMessage](applaunchpad-client-api.md#sendCustomMessage) method from Client API.

-For Luigi Core to process custom messages, define a configuration similar to the following at the root level of your Luigi configuration object:
+For AppLaunchpad Core to process custom messages, define a configuration similar to the following at the root level of your AppLaunchpad configuration object:

 ```javascript
 {